lmplo/Chasing_shadows_of_lost_memories/Appendix/Aces.md

 With sufficient preparation or use of reserves you may **circumvent** an Ace for a scene or longer.
 For example, with the **Never Alone** ace, the NPC may always call in reinforcements, but if the players wish to pool a bunch of resources to get a local Jammer to shut down local omninet communications for half a minute or if they head off and sabotage their reinforcements vehicles beforehand, the NPC with the ace will not be able to use it for a limited time.
 If an ace has been circumvented, the character with it will not know this until they try to use it or it should have acted.

-## Ace archetypes
-Aces follow 3 different archetypes: **Reconsossnance, brawn and subterfuge**.
-This only reflect the vibe of the ace and have no meaningful impact on their performance.
-### Reconousaancne aces
 #### Omniscient
 *Passive*
 This character knows all abilities player characters's have used in previous scenes throughout this campaign, and which equipment has been actively used this mission.